How to Print on Wood: 6 Ways You Can Try at Home

 Remember to add bleed margins if you're printing edge-to-edge.

-Now for the fun part!
-Send the design from your computer or phone to the printer software and begin the print job.
+Send your design from your computer or phone to the printer software and start the print job.

 Laser engraving on wood, or what some people call laser printing on wood, is a cool way to burn detailed designs right onto wooden surfaces.